ms1963/mathplus/README.md

 The demo code in demo_matrix.py shows how to use the trivial library.
 Given the fact that libraries like pandas, numpy exist, it is obviously unnecessary to come up with a matrix and vector implementation.
 Nonetheless, I did it for the fun of experimentation.

+graph.py implements a naive graph structure that uses a matrix for visualizing the edges between nodes.

 Note: Rational cannot be used as a dtype for Matrices as this does not make a lot of sense.
 You may use the Rational.float() conversion to bridge the gap.